-Testing a Misfire Code (P0300, P0301, P0302, P0303, P0304, P0305, P0306, P0307, P0308) can be quite a challenge.
-This article aims to demystify the whole process of testing a misfire condition on your Ford car, SUV or pick up with either a 4.6L or 5.4L V8.
+Testing a misfire code (P0300, P0301, P0302, P0303, P0304, P0305, P0306, P0307, P0308) can be quite a challenge, since so many different things can cause a misfire on your 4.6l, 5.4L Ford vehicle.

-A Misfire Condition, in plain english, describes an engine that is not running on all cylinders in your Ford F150 (or F250-350, Expedition, Excursion, Crown Victoria, Thunderbird, or Mercury Grand Marquis, Cougar, etc).
+A misfire condition, in plain English, describes an engine that is not running on all cylinders in your Ford F150 (or F250-350, Expedition, Excursion, Crown Victoria, Thunderbird, or Mercury Grand Marquis, Cougar, etc).

 Therefore, if one cylinder or two cut out, the engine will not output 100% of its power and you're gonna' feel it (and smell it too, in the form of a rich exhaust gas smell coming out of the tail pipe).